brownk96/french_101/source/placeToVisit.rst

  Arc de Triomphe, by Kyann Brown

 * The Louvre, Paris - The Louvre is the world's largest museum and is located in Paris, France.
-Several key items to see in the Louve include the *Mona Lisa* painting, the *Venus de Milo* statue, the *Great Sphinx of Tanis*, and the *Liberty Leading the People* painting.
+Several key items to see in the Louvre include the *Mona Lisa* painting, the *Venus de Milo* statue, the *Great Sphinx of Tanis*, and the *Liberty Leading the People* painting.